rpuntaie/rollarch/README.rst

 As an example see my
 `dotfiles install script <https://github.com/rpuntaie/dotfiles/blob/desktop/install>`__.
+It can be reached via the github short https://git.io/fjVcp.
 In my example I use only ``rpuntaie-meta`` served from a LAN machine prepared with ``sudo ./build``, which also builds the AUR submodules that are part of `rollarch`_, e.g. ``yay``.